zigpy/zigpy/CONTRIBUTING.md

 ### How to report issues or bugs as a tester

-Issues or bugs are normally first to be submitted upstream to the software/project that it utilizing zigpy and its radio libraries, (like for example Home Assistant), however if and when the issue is determined to be in the zigpy or underlying radio library then you should continue by submitting a detailed issue/bug report via the GitHub projects issues tracker.
+Issues or bugs are normally first to be submitted upstream to the software/project that is utilizing zigpy and its radio libraries, (like for example Home Assistant), however if and when the issue is determined to be in the zigpy or underlying radio library then you should continue by submitting a detailed issue/bug report via the GitHub projects issues tracker.

 Always be sure to first check if there is not already an existing issue posted with the same description before posting a new issue.